 Mandatory review audits are carried out for the manufacturers to retain the halal certifications.

-Not all gelatins are non-halal.
+Not all gelatines are non-halal.
 The ones that are, however, usually come from pigs or other animals slaughtered not according to the Islamic laws.

-Pig gelatin, also known as porcine gelatin, is typically used in pharmaceuticals to produce hard capsules.
+Pig gelatine, also known as porcine gelatine, is typically used in pharmaceuticals to produce hard capsules.
 It has the capacity for longer shelf life which is up to 18 months.

-In addition, porcine gelatin provides a water-trapping property for capsules, especially antibiotics, which could help for better digestion than the one provided by beef gelatin.
+In addition, porcine gelatine provides a water-trapping property for capsules, especially antibiotics, which could help for better digestion than the one provided by beef gelatine.

-Beef gelatin (e.g. cows) or bovine gelatin is said to be the best alternative for porcine gelatin.
+Beef gelatine (e.g. cows) or bovine gelatine is said to be the best alternative for porcine gelatine.
 As long as the slaughter of the cows is sharia-compliant, it can be used as an ingredient and consumed by Muslims.

-It is also noted that producing medicines with halal gelatin requires higher cost although with weaker properties, and it may cause allergic reactions especially for fish gelatin.
+It is also noted that producing medicines with halal gelatine requires higher cost although with weaker properties, and it may cause allergic reactions especially for fish gelatine.

 Chemical Company of Malaysia Berhad (CCM) was among the first to jump into halal pharmaceutical sector and follow the rules provided by JAKIM: Pharmaceutical Standard MS2424:2012 Halal Pharmaceuticals – General Guidelines.